Reasionlee/Skills/content/publication/RFBCNN/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- admin
+- Ruixian Li
-- Zhuang Li
+- Li Zhuang
-- Li Yongxiang
+- Yongxiang Li
-- Shen Changqing
+- Changqing Shen

 # Author notes (optional)
 author_notes: